yjh0410/yolov2-yolov3_PyTorch/backbone/weights/README.md

 password：52p0

-* for resarcher in other countries, you can download it from Google Drive:
+Also, you can download it from Google Drive:

 link: https://drive.google.com/drive/folders/15saMtvYiz3yfFNu5EnC7GSltEAvTImMB?usp=sharing